scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

-We're now going to look at two other type classes, one that represents *prepending* operations to a chain, and one that represents building a *codecrectional* chain of operations.
+We're now going to look at two other type classes, one that represents *prepending* operations to a chain, and one that represents building a *bidirectional* chain of operations.

 One great use case for these new type classes is